turibe/swi-prolog-z3/README.md

 ### Lower-level: z3_swi_foreign.pl

-The lower-level module has no Prolog globals, and can be used to write an alterative to z3.pl that keeps state between queries, more like the Python integration.
+The lower-level module has no Prolog globals.
+It could be used to write an alternative to `z3.pl` that keeps state between queries, similarly to the Python integration or the Z3 promp.

 ### Lowest level: z3_swi_foreign.c